-This is a discussion course, so class participation is weighed heavily!
-Coming to class and getting involved in the discussions each session are necessary for getting a good grade, not to mention how much value you get from the course.
+This is a discussion-based course, so class participation is weighed heavily.
+Coming to class and getting involved in the discussions each session is necessary not only for getting a good grade, but also for getting the most value from the course.
 The discussions aren't just explication of plot or concept, though we will discuss those; I expect you to exercise your critical-reading skills.
-That is, don't just go through the material for pleasure, don't just accept the related scholarship or introductions as canon, and don't feel the need to agree with your classmates' ideas - no one scholar can tell you the One True Definition of Science Fiction.
-By the end of this course you should possess broad understanding of the topic.
-In the discussions, I want to witness your growing understanding of the genre and media tools based on the required "readings," your outside discoveries and viewings, and your own experience with SF and the media over the years.
-Of course, be polite and diplomatic if you disagree, but don't be shy either.
+That is, don't just go through the material for pleasure, don't just accept reviews or scholarship as canon, and don't feel the need to agree with your classmates' ideas - no one scholar can tell you the True Nature of Science Fiction Media.

 During discussions, do not expose yourself or others to distractions such as checking email, Facebook, and so forth.
-Obviously, turn off your phone ringer/buzzer and put it away.
+If you're looking up relevant multimedia content, do so in a way that doesn't distract you or your classmates.
+Obviously, turn off your phone's ringer/buzzer.
 I know it's sometimes a challenge to focus during extended discussion, but recent studies show that the human mind cannot pay attention to more than one thing at a time, and fracturing your attention means you're not getting everything possible out of each discussion.
 Even worse, monkeying around online also interrupts your neighbors' attention.

 Feel free to take notes on your computer or portable device - for pulling up your notes or looking for content to share - if you choose, just stay away from distractions.
 It's difficult to remain engaged in discussions if your mind is elsewhere, and doing so also bumps down your overall grade.
 On the other hand, actively participating in class discussions bumps up your overall grade.

-I'm sure you have heard this before, but it is as true as ever: You get out of any activity only what you put into it.
+I'm sure you have heard this before, but it's as true as ever: You get out of any activity only what you put into it.
 The more effort and creativity you apply to your projects and to class discussions, the more you will learn and the better the class will be for everyone else, as well.
-If you do not regularly attend class or do not participate in discussions, you will miss out on a lot of opportunities to learn and grow as a person.
+If you do not regularly attend class or do not participate in discussions, you'll miss out on a lot of opportunities to learn and grow as a person.

 In addition to good participation and the final presentation, much of your grade depends on the short response papers you write on a weekly basis, your mid-term paper, plus the longer final project.
-If you use non-standard software to create your projects, be sure to save them in standard formats (for example, most computers can read .doc, .html, .rtf, and .pdf formats).
+If you use non-standard software to create your projects, save them in standard formats (I prefer .doc format files, but I'll accept .docx .html, .rtf, and .pdf formats as needed).
+Turn in papers via Blackboard before class begins on the due date or by end of day when we don't meet for class.
 Turn in papers via Blackboard before class begins on the due date or by end of day on days when we don't meet for class.
 They will be graded and returned via Blackboard in a reasonable time.

 As in the discussions, exercise your critical-reading, -listening, and -viewing skills when writing these responses; that is, don't just read the fiction, watch the movies, or otherwise interact with the content simply for pleasure - and don't just accept everything that scholars and critics have written about them as canon.
 I want to hear how you synthesize new ideas from the assigned materials, your additional readings and other interactions, and your own experiences.